 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in a low-cost print edition from our publishing partner, the University Press of Colorado.

 Copyright © 2016 Lisa Emerson.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
 256 pages, with notes, illustrations, and bibliographies.
 Available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
-Available in digital formats for no charge on this page at the WAC Clearinghouse.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.